Have you ever noticed yourself super fidgety in the mind and body?

 - Getting Gas

-And for a good amount of people this is a relatively short to do list.
+And for a good number of people this is a relatively short to do list.

-On an individual basis, none of these errands or things to do, cause you an extreme amount of anxiety.
-That is of course unless you’re like me who hates the dentist.
+None of these errands or things to do on an individual basis causes you an extreme amount of anxiety.
+That is, of course, unless you’re like me who hates the dentist.

 The real cause of anxiety is NEVER about what needs to be done, but by the mind that cannot stop THINKING about what needs to be done.